260 Waymouth Street, Adelaide, South AustraliaSA 5000

 You will need to have good spatial awareness and be able to deal with cramped conditions, including having other people in close proximity for long periods of time.

-The lack of space can be hard to initially wrap your head around when the retail part looks like this:
+The lack of space can be initially hard to wrap your head around when the retail part looks like this:

 Interior of a shop which seems to sell mostly bicycles and coffee.
 It is very neat, and also deserted.
 Perhaps the lattes are very expensive.